-Walk: The Attychraan Loop (5km, 2 hours, moderate) is named after the nearby river.
+Walk: The Attychraan Loop (5km, 2 hours, moderate, purple) is named after the nearby river.
 It is a tributary of the River Funshion which in turn feeds into the Munster Blackwater.
 Along the walk there are incredible views of open mountain, upland farmlands and mixed forests – given the right weather conditions.

 Scenic drive: There are expansive and magnificent views of the Galtys from the tarred link road up through the forest to the car park.

 Explore nature: The Attychraan and Funshion rivers both feature on this site.
 Fallow deer pass through in the early morning or at dusk.